vinayChiliveri99/life-skills/energyManagement.md

 #### 4. Paraphrase the Sleep is your Superpower video in your own words in brief.
 Only the points, no explanation.

- - The video emphasizes the essential role of sleep for both the brain and the body.
+- Lack of sleep affects reproductive health.
+- Sleep is crucial for learning and memory storage.
+- Lack of sleep results in a reduction in the brain's ability to form new memories.
+- Deep sleep enhances the transfer of memories from short-term to long-term storage.
- - Lack of sleep can have detrimental effects, including harming memory and learning, weakening the immune system, and impacting genetic activity.
+- Lack of sleep weakens the immune system, increases stress, can lead to a shorter lifespan, and may result in health issues.
- - It is advisable to maintain regular sleep patterns.
- - Creating a cool sleeping environment can contribute to better sleep quality.
+- For better sleep, establish regular sleep patterns and maintain a cool bedroom temperature.

 ---

 #### 5. What are some ideas that you can implement to sleep better?

-Maintaining regular sleeping patterns coupled with a cool and comfortable environmment for better quality of sleep.
-In addition to these, getting good sunlight, limiting the duration of naps, getting regular exercise, and a good diet can all help in improving our sleep.
+- Engaging in physical activity, such as a good workout, to promote tiredness and enhance the body's readiness for sleep.
+- Establish regular sleep patterns by going to bed and waking up at consistent times.
+- Maintain a cool bedroom temperature.
+- By avoiding phone one hour before bed, avoiding caffine and maintaining good diet.

 ---

 #### 6. Paraphrase the video - Brain Changing Benefits of Exercise.
 Minimum 5 points, only the points.

+- Exercise has a positive impact on the brain.
+- Boosts harmones like dopamine and serotonin, leading to improved mood.
- - Exercise boosts mood and enhances attention.
+- Working out leads to improved mood and attention.
- - It strengthens the brain.
- - Exercise improves memory.
- - It guards against cognitive decline.
- - Essential for lifelong brain health, protecting against diseases like dementia and Alzheimer's.
+- Regular exercise increases the volume of the hippocampus which is essential for long-term memory.
+- Exercise acts as a protective measure against neurodegenerative diseases.

 ---

 #### Q7.
 What are some steps you can take to exercise more?

+ - Starting with easy ones.
+ - Identifying the positive sides of exercise and enjoying it.
- - Set goals.
+ - Setting goals.
- - Schedule workouts.
+ - Scheduling workouts.
- - Choose enjoyable activities.
+ - Choosing enjoyable activities.
- - Start small, then progress.
- - Track progress.
+ - Tracking progress.
- - Reward yourself.
+ - Rewarding myself.

 ---